From nature to you

 “To enrich the planet and people with economic and environmental benefits through cleantech entrepreneurship"

-During my bachelors in Aero-nautical Engineering, I encountered many complex problems which challenged me to dive deep into the world of mechanics, aerodynamics, linear algebra and such.
+During my bachelor's in Aeronautical Engineering, I encountered many complex problems that challenged me to dive deep into the world of mechanics, aerodynamics, linear algebra and such.
 This helped me to build strong analytical skills and solve the engineering problems of all kinds.
 However, I didn't know much about the world.
 What was going on?
 Where can I use my skills to solve real problems?
 This all led to my current Master in Industrial Ecology where my fascination for the transition to a circular economy started.
 With CoirWood I want to use my engineering skills and knowledge obtained through my Master, to prove how technologies and circular business cases can positively impact our environments while boosting economies

-“To prove how a closed loop way of living can be integrated in current industry to better preserve mother nature and simultaneously improving our way of living and boosting the economy.”
+“To prove how a closed-loop way of living can be integrated in current industry to better preserve mother nature and simultaneously improving our way of living and boosting the economy.”